uga-libraries/web-aip/README.md

 4. If there were errors during unzipping, run the linux_unzip.py script to unzip them.

-# Additional scripts: linux_unzip.py
-Checks the zipped WARC fixity, unzips the WARC using the gunzip command, and calculates the MD5 of the unzipped WARC.
-Must be run in a Linux environment.
-Use when 7zip or other Windows zip programs have errors while unzipping the gzipped WARCs.
-It is a known bug that Windows zip programs sometimes results in errors for gzip.

-Script usage: `python linux_unzip.py aips_directory`

-# Initial Author
+# Author
-Adriane Hanson, Head of Digital Stewardship, January 2020
+Adriane Hanson, Head of Digital Stewardship, University of Georgia